 So, what is the impact on the iOS or Android user?

 New players will not be able to download Fortnite onto their mobile devices from either the App Store or Google Play.

 However, you can still play Fortnite if you previously bought it, but you won’t be able to update the software.

 Instead, pull out that doorstop that is actually your computer and play the desktop version.
 There are no restrictions on payments or updates on macOS or Windows computers.

-Any questions, comments?
-Please, let us in the comment section below.
+Any questions or comments?
+Please, let us know in the comment section below.